aninhalacerda/scribble/about.md

 ---
 layout: page
-title: About
+title: Ana Lacerda
+subtitle: Consultant Developer at ThoughtWorks
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.
+I'm a young open-minded brazilian girl who loves to build new technology, to travel and to meet new cultures.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+Tweet at [@aninhalacerdaa](http://twitter.com/aninhalacerdaa), read my code on [GitHub](http://github.com/aninhalacerda) and find my CV on [LinkedIn](https://www.linkedin.com/in/anasiqueira).

-This theme is made by me.
-You have a nice day. ♥
+You can also check my [blog](/blog), you might find something interesting.
+Have a nice day. ♥